lub90/ct-pass-store/backend/README.md

 # 📡 CtPassStore API Documentation

-This backend provides a secure interface for storing, updating, and deleting encrypted passwords for ChurchTools users.
+This backend provides a secure interface for storing, updating, and deleting encrypted, secondary passwords for ChurchTools users.
 It is built with PHP and Slim Framework and uses ChurchTools authentication tokens for access control.

 ## 🔐 Authentication